pendragonzo/pendragonzo/README.md

 ### Hi there 👋

+I'm a (relatively) normal person that does (relatively) normal things.
+I just don't like the internet knowing too much about me.
+Because it doesn't allow me to make mistakes that I can learn from without keeping them forever.
+Oh, and all that bit about using my data without my permission / paying me.

+😄 Pronouns: they / them

 <!--
 **pendragonzo/pendragonzo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.